 Why do you need to know how to store Chillies?

 The harvest window for Chillies is short, and during the summer months, so unless you’re using them all fresh it’s a great idea to learn when to harvest them and how to preserve and store chillies for use throughout the rest of the year.
 Fresh chillies will only keep for a maximum of around 3 weeks, so you’ll either only eat your homegrown chillies for a short window of time, or you can learn how to store chillies and enjoy them all year round!

 When to Harvest Chillies

 The best time to harvest chillies is when the seeds inside have matured.
 This isn’t necessarily when the chillies have changed colour.
 The easiest way to check is to split one fruit and check.
 You’re looking for the seeds to be more of a creamy colour rather than white.
 Chillies, however, can be eaten at any stage.
 You do not need to wait for the fruit to change colour.
 Chillies take between 2 and 4 months to ripen.
 While there are some chillies that never change colour, like the green japaleno, many chillies tend to be a little more bitter when they are green.
 They tend to sweeten when they turn to yellow or red.

-How Long Can you Store Chillies
+How Long Can you Store Chillies?

+Keeping chillies fresh once you have picked them is a challenge.
 If you simply harvest your chillies and store them in a cool dry place, then they’ll keep for 2-3 weeks.
 If the chilli has a thicker wall to the fruit then it will last longer than a thin-walled fruit.
 A chilli that is whole will last longer than one which has been cut or sliced.

 If your harvested chillies have wrinkles or discolourations then they are not going to store well.

-4 Ways to Store Chillies
+How to Store Chillies After Picking

 If you simply wish to store fresh chillies for a short period of time, then the best way to do this for their longevity is: